htovar03/Scaling-Applications-in-AWS/docs/_build/html/_sources/class1/module1/lab1.rst.txt

 .. important:: Your student account, and short URL path will be announced at the start of the lab.

-- The lab environment consists of both a simulated "on-premises" datacenter hosted in Ravello and a public cloud environment hosted in AWS.
+- For this lab, a Linux Remote Desktop jump host will be provided as a consistent starting point.
 - Though the public cloud environment runs on a shared AWS account, every student will build and work in a dedicated AWS VPC.
-- For this lab, a Linux Remote Desktop jump host will be provided as a consistent starting point.
 - A convenient way to work through the lab is to split your screen in half: one side for the lab environment, the other side for the lab guide.

 Lab Variables